Discover the key differences between PIP and tensile testing

 the back of a large machine with a blue light on it

-The PLX-Benchtop is a compact mechanical testing technology that requires no coupons to be machined prior to testing.
-The result is a test that is 160x faster and 90% cheaper than tensile testing.
-The Plastometer also allows for small samples to be tested and for property variations to be mapped.
+No coupons need to be machined prior to testing, resulting in a test that is 160x faster and 90% cheaper than tensile testing.
+The PLX-Benchtop also allows for small and complex samples to be tested and for property variations to be mapped.

 Features